Office of Program Policy Analysis and Government Accountability

 7. University Access Rate (Percent of Undergraduates with a Pell Grant)

-8. New College and Florida Polytechnic University only: Freshman in Top 10% of Graduating High School Class; All other universities: Graduate Degrees Awarded in Areas of Strategic Emphasis
+8. New College and Florida Polytechnic University only: Percentage of newly admitted FTICs with high school GPS of a 4.0 or higher; All other universities: Graduate Degrees Awarded in Areas of Strategic Emphasis

 For the tenth metric, the Board of Trustees of each university chooses a metric from the remaining metrics in the Accountability Plans that are applicable to the mission of that university.